Troubleshooting a Gen 3 Wall Connector

 Step 2: Connect to the Wall Connector Wi-Fi access point.

-Follow the standard commissioning instructions to connect to the Wall Connector Wi-Fi access point.
-Network name (SSID) and password (WPA2) details can be found on the Quickstart guide that came with the Wall Connector.
+Follow steps 1 - 6 above to commission the installation.
+The network name (SSID) and password (WPA2) details can be found on the Quickstart guide that came with the Wall Connector.

 Step 3: Navigate to update page.

 After connecting to the Wall Connector access point, use a web browser to navigate to http://192.168.92.1/update or http://192.168.92.1/service.

 Select 'choose file' and then upload the Wall Connector firmware file.
 Click 'upload' and wait for up to one minute.